maxrd2/SubtitleComposer/README.md

   - Installer downloadable from [releases](https://github.com/maxrd2/subtitlecomposer/releases) page

 ### BUILD
-Instructions for building from sources can be found on [wiki page](https://github.com/maxrd2/subtitlecomposer/wiki/Building-from-sources)
+Instructions for building from sources can be found on [wiki page][build instructions]

 ### CONTRIBUTING
-Submit bug reports or feature requests to the [issue tracker on GitHub][bugs].
+Submit bug reports or feature requests to the [official issue tracker][bugs].

 Video tutorials are very welcome as are any kind of documentation/tutorials/examples, please let us know if you make some.